comdata/HomeAutomation/README.md

 - number of planes from dump1090
 - state of TV (Panasonic)
 - communication and control of Z-Wave Window Blinds using FHEM
+- Receive measurements via ZeroMQ and MQTT (using a local Moquette Broker)

 Additionally it can proxy for a MJPEG camera.